ImperialCollegeLondon/icldance/pages/ballroom-and-latin-team.md

 # Imperial College Ballroom and Latin Team

-## Main Team

-- **Levels:** Novice, Intermediate, Advanced, Alumni
+- **Levels:** Beginner, Novice, Intermediate, Advanced
 - **Ballroom:** Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep
 - **Latin:** Cha-cha, Samba, Rumba, Paso Doble, Jive

-The Main Team have a practice supervised by our instructors every week (3 hours each for Latin and Ballroom).
-In addition, the Main Team also have a structured, committee-led practice on an assigned weekday evening, depending on the style of dance.

-For more information you can email [dance@imperial.ac.uk](mailto:dance@imperial.ac.uk) or message us on our Facebook page.

-## Beginners’ Team

-- **Styles:** Waltz, Quickstep, Cha-cha, Jive

-The Beginners’ Team is specifically for absolute beginners who have little or no prior experience in Ballroom or Latin dancing.
-The classes start in October and there are several practices every week.
+Every dancer in the Ballroom and Latin team, no matter the level, enjoys an hour class and an hour of group supervised practice with one of [our world-class professional instructors](/instructors/).
+Each week, a further two practice nights let you perfect the craft.

+### I've never danced before!

+Join our beginners' team!
+We'll start with Waltz, Quickstep, Cha-Cha and Jive, before progressing to other styles later in the year.

-We have dedicated committee members as beginners’ trainers who will provide great support for your journey into the beautiful world of ballroom and latin dancing.
-Come join us!
+We have dedicated committee members as beginners’ trainers who will provide great support for your journey into the beautiful world of Ballroom and Latin dancing.

-For more information you can [email us](mailto:dance@imperial.ac.uk) or message us on our Facebook page.
+In addition to classes with professional instructors, you'll also benefit from an extra two hours of committee-led beginners practice every Saturday.

+### How do I join?

+* If you are new to Ballroom and Latin altogether, the best way to start your dance journey is to come along to one of our taster sessions in early October.
+* If you have prior dance experience, come along to one of our classes and chat with a committee member!
+You can also get in touch [by email](mailto:dance@imperial.ac.uk) or [on Instagram](https://www.instagram.com/dancers_of_imperial/).
+* If you're not an Imperial student, we typically only let people join if they have an Imperial partner.
+However, you should get in touch to let us know your unique circumstances and we'll see what we can do!

+### I have a question!

+Chat with us by emailing [dance@imperial.ac.uk](mailto:dance@imperial.ac.uk) or [messaging on Instagram](https://www.instagram.com/dancers_of_imperial/).
+We are more than happy to help!